flaneurette/Health-Library/Documents/Gasses/README.md

 # General risks

 Remember: most gasses cannot been seen, smelled, tasted or heard.
 They can build up quickly and can be deadly even in small amounts.
-If you can smell a gass, it is because the manufacturere added a substance to it to warn you.
-Be extra careful,when cooking on charcoal, CO cannot be detected without special detectors.
+If you can smell a gass, it is because the manufacturer added a substance to it to warn you.
+Be extra careful, when cooking on charcoal, CO cannot be detected without special detectors.
 Cooking indoors should be done on electrical induction if possible, NEVER on a open fire.